Unity-Technologies/sentis-samples/README.md

-# Inference Engine Samples
+# Sentis Samples

-Contains example and template projects for Inference Engine package use.
+Contains example and template projects for Sentis package use.
 ## Samples
 [Text To Speech Sample](TextToSpeechSample/README.md)